tomzmtl/Pancake/README.md

 ### getRow( $table, $where )

-Fetch a single row's data.
+Fetches a single row's data.

 ##### Parameters